Earth Science Freshers

 Module registration is a two stage process which includes:

-We have put together a package of induction activities which will take place between from Wednesday 25th September for International students and from Monday 30th September to Friday 4th October for home undergraduates.
+We have put together a schedule of activities which will take place from Wednesday 30th September for International students and from Monday 5th - Friday 9th October for home undergraduates.

 Attendance of all of department-based activities is compulsory and we have tried to plan the week’s activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.

 You should have received the following information prior to your arrival: